 The Nintendo Entertainment system wasn’t the first console, but it hit the gaming market like a stack of trains.
 The controller approached an ideal that the market continues to imitate and the games reignited U.S. gamer interested in the 1980s (imagine how big it would have been if it hadn’t hit during a market decline).
 The NES also put out the first feelers in video game accessories like wireless controllers, long before they became popular.
+Before we go on, you may want to take a look at this interesting review of 9 reasons the Xbox One is better than the PS4.

 Sure, the first PlayStation was a huge stride forward for Sony and cemented their legacy in the gaming world.
 But all the most popular video games came with the PlayStation 2 and its vast graphics and space upgrades that allowed games to go where they had never had before.
 For many, the PS2 is the epitome of what gaming was, which is probably why more than 155 million of the systems have been sold throughout the world.
+And if you’re an advanced tech guru, you will love this review on why buy pre-fab?
+Build a ps4 using desktop parts!

 3. Nintendo DS